 This is the question faced by millions of patients who put them in a state of dilemma and frustration.
 Before going for IUI treatment, everyone should read this article which

-h will explain IUI treatment step by step to make an informed decision.
+will explain IUI treatment step by step to make an informed decision.

 IUI is a relatively simple to form of fertility treatment and is significantly less stressful and costly than IVF treatment.
 Normally after intercourse, the sperm are deposited in the vagina.
 Vagina retains the amount of semen according to its capacity and throws out the rest of the semen.
-The semen gets stored deep in the vagina near the mouth of the uterus called cervix.
+The semen gets stored deep in the vagina near the mouth of the uterus called the cervix.

 From the cervix, the sperm travel through the uterus to the fallopian tubes where the egg is waiting to get fertilized.
 Only a few of the sperm originally deposited in the vagina ultimately can make it to fallopian tubes.
 Only one of the sperm ultimately fertilizes the egg and pregnancy starts there.